 The participants are invited to submit their documentaries as from now for free before Tuesday, April 18th, 2017.

 ABU, AIBD, ASBU, ATEI, CFI, CICR, CIRTEF, CMCA, COPEAM, EBU/UER, NABA, NordVision, OIF, ONU, PBI, RAPAF, TVFI, UAR

 International URTI Grand Prix for Author's Documentary

 Created in 1981 by Armand Lanoux, French writer, who was Vice-president of URTI, the International URTI Grand Prix for Author’s Documentary rewards documentaries which stand out by the technical and editorial quality, but also by the originality of the subject and of the expressed point of view.
 It favours the expression of the humanistic values of tolerance, mutual respect, peace, friendship and understanding between peoples.

 The programmes accepted in the competition are selected by international television channels.
-A first preselection jury establishes the list of the ten programmes which get the statute of finalists.
+A jury establishes the list of the ten programmes which get the statute of finalists.
 These finalist programmes will benefit from a promotional support aiming to provide their global distribution.